Green (eco-friendly) website hosting

 - Ditch the sleeping pills – you’ll get a much better night’s rest knowing your website isn’t contributing to harming our planet!

 THE CHOICE IS YOURS

-If you are about to commission a website or would consider moving your existing one, we hope that you go the green route and choose a provider who can supply green website hosting for your website and emails.
+If you are about to commission a website or would consider moving your existing one, we hope that you go the green route and choose a provider who can supply green website hosting for your website.
 If you choose to work with us, we will, of course, take care of that for you.

 THE STATISTICS: "Nearly every action performed on the internet has the cost of a resultant carbon emission: making a Google search emits .2g of CO2, watching a YouTube video for only 10 minutes emits 1g of CO2, and simply owning a Gmail account for a year emits 1200g of CO2.

 Unfortunately the inner-workings of all the data connections taking place each time we click are hidden from view and it’s difficult to truly comprehend the magnitude of scale when it comes to energy usage, technological production, electronic disposal and all that goes along with it.
 To quote Al Gore, “It really is an inconvenient truth.”
 Some scary reading below:

 - TIME: Your Data Is Dirty: The Carbon Price of Cloud Computing